IS303-Steffen/a07-currency-converter/README.md

 You also need to catch a `KeyError` exception, which would occur when trying to access the `conversion_rates` dictionary with an input that doesn’t match a key in the dictionary (during step 3-4 of the logical flow).
 - To get a `KeyError`exception to naturally raise, you MUST use code like this:
     - `specific_conversion_rate = conversion_rates[currency]`
       - The individual variable names can be whatever you want, but you must directly access the dictionary using square brackets.
 You CANNOT use the .get() function to get the conversion rate, like `conversion_rates.get(currency)`.
 Normally, you could do this any way you want on an assignment, but we want the program to trigger a specific Exception (a `KeyError`) that will only happen if we try to access the dictionary using square brackets.
 The point of this assignment is to practice using try/except.
-You will lose points if you use .get() or another way of grabbing the value in the `a08_currency_converter_exceptions.py` file.
+You will lose points if you use .get() or another way of grabbing the value in the `a07_currency_converter_exceptions.py` file.
 - When an invalid value for a currency is entered, you should handle the exception and print out:
   - `<entered currency variable> is not a valid currency.
 Please try again.`
     - For example, `BLABLA is not a valid currency.
 Please try again.`
-  - Then, restart gathering inputs from the VERY BEGINNING, meaning ask for a dollar amount again.
+  - IMPORTANT: Then, restart gathering inputs from the VERY BEGINNING, meaning ask for a dollar amount again.
     - Please don't write it so that you only ask for a currency again.
 That is a great idea, but I wrote the automated tests to assume the user would start from the very beginning, so just code it that way even if you'd prefer to do it another way.

 ## Error handling for the `defensive.py` file
-In `a08_currency_converter_defensive.py` you cannot have and `try`/`except` statements, and no exceptions should be raised.
+In `a07_currency_converter_defensive.py` you cannot have and `try`/`except` statements, and no exceptions should be raised.
 Instead, you should use several if statements to ensure that no errors occur.

 ### Improper dollar amount
 You need to check if the input from the user can be a valid `float` before converting it.
 Try using the `.isdecimal()` function.